-Stool ova and parasites exam is a laboratory test to determine if a stool sample contains parasites or eggs (ova) that are associated with intestinal infections.
+Stool ova and parasites exam is a lab test to look for parasites or eggs (ova) in a stool sample.
+The parasites are associated with intestinal infections.

 Return the sample to your health care provider's office or laboratory as directed.
 At the lab, a small smear of stool is placed on a microscope slide and examined.